 The best smart rings are gaining popularity thanks to their compact and lightweight design, which makes it much easier to wear them continuously.
 Thanks to recent advancements in sensor and battery technology, you can now access features previously only available in larger devices using a smart ring.

 Smart rings have several benefits over the best smartwatches.
 They are more compact and feel less cumbersome to wear, enabling you to wear them day and night.
-Smart rings are also excellent sleep trackers.
-By not wanting to take them off, these clever gadgets can help analyse your slumber in incognito.
+They are also excellent sleep trackers.
+These clever gadgets can help analyse your slumber in incognito, thanks to their compact form factor and lack of distracting display.

 Thanks to its widespread use by celebrities and athletes alike, smart rings are becoming more popular with the general public.
 Plus, big players like Samsung are also helping to spread the word by relating their own take on the concept.

-Our current favourite smart ring is the Oura Ring 4.
+My current favourite smart ring is the Oura Ring 4.
 It provides the ultimate smart ring experience, albeit for a small ongoing cost.
 If you prefer not to pay a monthly fee, the Ultrahuman Ring Air is an excellent alternative.
-Finally, if you're not too keen on advanced data, RingConn's Smart Ring is the best affordable choice.
+Finally, if you're not too keen on advanced data, RingConn's Gen 2 Air is the best affordable choice.

 The Oura Ring 4 combines sleek titanium design with improved health tracking through its Smart Sensing platform.
 It offers detailed sleep, stress, and heart rate insights, excelling in wellness monitoring.
 An outstanding smart ring option for the discerning user.